lhuddlesto/nf-as/README.md

 ## Installation

-**Server:** To get the app up and running, clone the repository, navigate to it in your terminal, and run `npm install`interac
+**Server:** To get the app up and running, clone the repository, navigate to it in your terminal, and run `npm install`

 **Database:** MongoDB is the database powering the application.
 To set up MongoDB, try following [this guide](https://www.freecodecamp.org/news/learn-mongodb-a4ce205e7739/).